 Yann JOLY et al., "DNA testing for family reunification in Canada: Points to consider" (2017) 18:2 Journal of International Migration and Integration 391

-Yes, the Genetic Non-Discrimination Act (hereinafter "S-201") was passed in April 2017 by the Canadian Parliament, received Royal Assent, and is now also applicable in Quebec.
-It makes it a criminal offense to require a person to undergo a genetic test or to report the results as a condition precedent to the provision of goods and services, the conclusion or continuation of a contract or any part thereof. an agreement, or the offer or maintenance of specific terms in a contract or agreement.
+Yes, the Genetic Non-Discrimination Act (hereafter "S-201") was passed in April 2017 by the Canadian Parliament, received Royal Assent, and is applicable in Quebec and Canada.
+The Act makes it a criminal offence to require a person to undergo a genetic test or report the results as a condition precedent to the provision of goods and services, the conclusion or continuation of a contract or any part thereof an agreement, or the offer or maintenance of specific terms in a contract or agreement.
 However, it provides exceptions for the use of genetic test results by health professionals and researchers.
-S-201 also amends the Canada Labor Code to prohibit federal employers from requiring their employees to undergo genetic testing or reporting the results.
-Finally, it amends the Canadian Human Rights Act to prohibit discrimination in the federal jurisdiction based on the genetic characteristics of a person.
+S-201 also amends the Canada Labor Code to prohibit federal employers from requiring their employees to undergo genetic testing or report the results.
+Finally, it amends the Canadian Human Rights Act to prohibit discrimination in the federal jurisdiction based on a person's genetic characteristics.

 The law still allows individuals to voluntarily submit their genetic information to a co-contracting party, if they wish, with their written consent.

 Important update: In December 2018, the Quebec Court of Appeal of Quebec declared that the core of S-201 (sections 1-7) is not constitutionally valid.
 Following the ruling by the Court of Appeal of Quebec, the Canadian Coalition for Genetic Fairness, acting as an “intervener” when the Court of Appeal heard the case, appealed the Court of Appeal’s decision to the Supreme Court.
 In July 2020, in a 5-4 decision, the Supreme Court of Canada upheld the validity of S-201 (2020) and maintained that Parliament had the power to create these rules.